Skip to content

 by emma

 This method of roasting chicken changed my life.
 Tender, fall-of-the-bone, fragrant and full of the good things in cooking; lemon, garlic and herbs.
-No more basting, cleaning the oven or worrying about a dry roast – you simply place a quickly prepared chicken into the oven, forget about it for an hour and a half or so then take the lid off for a bit of browning.
+No more basting, cleaning the oven or worrying about a dry roast – you simply place a quickly prepared chicken into the oven, forget about it for 1 1/2 hours or so, then take the lid off for a bit of browning.

-I made a potato salad a while back which makes a nice accompaniment or you could even try some roast vegetables with rosemary.
+I made a potato salad a while back which makes a nice accompaniment or you could even try roast vegetables with rosemary.
+Or, you could try some potato mash.

 Recipe for dutch oven roast chicken with lemon and herbs: